-1. For corporations, cooperatives, single proprietorship, partnerships, non-stock, non-profit organizations

-- b.1 Audited financial statements (together with the Auditor's opinion and the notes thereto) for the last full accounting period and interim quarterly financial statement/s for the period immediately preceding the effectivity of the Order - b.2 To confirm the grant of conditional exemption, audited financial statements for the last full accounting period, stamp received by the appropriate government agency, to be submitted within 30 days from the lapsed of the one-year exemption period

-2. For Banks and Quasi-banks
+- 1. For corporations, cooperatives, single proprietorship, partnerships, non-stock, non-profit organizations - a.
+Full or Partial Exemption - a.1 Audited financial statements (together with the Auditor's opinion and the notes thereto) for the last two (2) full accounting periods preceding the effectivity of the Order filed with and stamped "received" by the appropriate government agency - b.
+Conditional Exemption - b.1 Audited financial statements (together with the Auditor's opinion and the notes thereto) for the last full accounting period and interim quarterly financial statement/s for the period immediately preceding the effectivity of the Order - b.2 To confirm the grant of conditional exemption, audited financial statements for the last full accounting period, stamp received by the appropriate government agency, to be submitted within 30 days from the lapsed of the one-year exemption period - 2.
+For Banks and Quasi-banks